Health Benefits of Hospital Gardens

-Depending on client requirements, the design of our hospitals can be based around a hub and spoke concept with wards and ancillary buildings circling a main clinical hub.
-In between these buildings are landscaped grounds with trees, shrubs, flowers and even medicinal plants on larger sites.
+Depending on client requirements, the design of NMS hospitals can be based around a hub and spoke concept with wards and ancillary buildings circling a main clinical hub.
+In amongst these buildings on larger sites, are ‘therapeutic’ landscaped areas with trees, shrubs, flowers and local medicinal plants.
+These form a core design element of the NMS hospital design.
 Why is this so important?

 Studies have shown that exposure to nature has a beneficial effect on health.
 From lower blood pressure to improved mood, being in or viewing the natural environment as opposed to the human-built environment has positive effects on our well-being.

-Research conducted by environmental psychologist Roger Ulrich in 1984 is considered a landmark study in built environment and health outcome.
+Research conducted by environmental psychologist Roger Ulrich in 1984 is considered a landmark study in the built environment and health outcomes.
 Ulrich, a Professor of Texas A&M University, led a clinical research project that studied patients who had had gall bladder surgery between 1972 and 1981 in Pennsylvania.
-He significantly proved a room with a view of nature improves a patient’s post-operative recovery.
+The study significantly proved a room with a view of nature improves a patient’s post-operative recovery.
 His study showed a reduction in length of stay and pain medication in patients whose room had a view of nature compared to those with a brick wall view.

 Hospital gardens not only help healing they also promote well-being in patients, reducing anxiety, sadness and negative mood.
 According to two leaders in this field, Clare Cooper Marcus and Marni Barnes, healing comes because the gardens promote:

-3. Improvement in overall sense of wellbeing and hopefulness
+Improvement in an overall sense of wellbeing and hopefulness

 Regardless of age or culture, humans find nature restorative.
 In one study, researchers Marcus and Barnes found that more than two-thirds of people choose a natural setting to retreat to when stressed.
 In another study, 95% of those interviewed said their mood improved after spending time outside, changing from depressed, stressed, and anxious to calmer and more balanced.